trippster08/genome_skimming_LAB/README.md

 ```
 sh mitofinder_annotate_spades.sh <path_to_spades_contigs> <genetic_code> <reference_database>
 ```
 If you do not enter the path to the SPAdes contigs in the command, or enter a path to a directory that does not contain `contigs.fasta` files, you will get the following error "Correct path to SPAdes contigs files not entered (*contigs.fasta)".
 You may get additional errors, but they should stem from an incorrect or missing path, so adding that path should fix these errors.
 If you don't include a number representing a genetic code, you will get the following error "Genetic code not entered (should be a number between 1 and 25)".
+If you don't include a reference database, or use an incorrect database, you will get the following error 'Incorrect reference database.
+Please enter "Mollusca", "Cnidaria", "Arthropoda", "Annelida", "Vertebrate", or "full"'.

 Results of these analyses are saved in `PROJECT/data/results/mitofinder`